The Fall/Winter 2013 issue, Backstreets #91

-If you're not ready to commit, you can order a single copy of this issue.
+If you enjoy our website, we know you'll love the magazine — you can still order a single copy of this issue.

 is accepting advertising.

-While Backstreets magazine itself focuses on Bruce Springsteen, each quarterly issue reaches more than 15,000 hardcore music fans of all stripes (we currently print 15,500 copies).
+While Backstreets magazine itself focuses on Bruce Springsteen, each issue reaches more than 15,000 hardcore music fans of all stripes (we currently print 16,000 copies).
 Backstreets readers tend to be well-educated, hardcore music-lovers in general: avid collectors, regular concert-goers, and musicians.
 Most Backstreets readers read the magazine the day it arrives and save their issues for future reference.

 is saddle-stitched and printed web offset with covers on 70 lb. gloss

 We offer quarter-page, half-page, and full-page ads, all in four-color.
 Rates start at $400 for a quarter-page ad (with multiple placement discounts available).

-For a complete rate card and mechanical information:
+complete rate card and mechanical information:

 a classified ad: